Go to main contentsGo to main menu

 The City of Ely

-Like many towns founded in mining it was susceptible to the boom-and-bust cycle of the industry.
-Ely has weathered many downturns but has managed to bounce back better each time.
-The town is experiencing its present boom with outdoor recreation.
 A destination for mountain bikers and off roaders alike, downtown Ely acts as the most historic trailhead in the state.
-The basecamp and economic center for the county, Ely is home to 5,000 residents with all the amenities travelers need to enjoy their time in White Pine County.
+The basecamp and economic center for the county, Ely is home to 5,000 residents with all the amenities travelers need to enjoy their time in Great Basin Region.

 Share